avivamunshi/BiasCheckCityWiki/README.md

 5. **Combines datasets and standardizes data.**

-7. **Conducts data analysis to calculate articles per capita and high-quality articles per capita.**
+7. **Conducts data analysis to calculate total-articles-per-population (a ratio representing the number of articles per person)  and high-quality-articles-per-population (a ratio representing the number of high-quality articles per person) on a state-by-state and divisional basis.**

 9. **Results from the analysis showcasing the following answers:**
    a.
 Top 10 US states by coverage: The 10 US states with the highest total articles per capita (in descending order)